Saint-Denis station

-Saint-Denis is a railway station serving Saint-Denis, a northern suburb of Paris in Seine-Saint-Denis department, France.
+Saint-Denis station is a railway station serving Saint-Denis, a northern suburb of Paris in Seine-Saint-Denis department, France.
 It is on the lines from Paris-Nord to Pontoise, Beauvais and Creil.

 The station was the terminus of tramway T1 between 1992 and 2012 when the line was extended to Asnières–Gennevilliers–Les Courtilles.
 In 2014, a stop on tramway T8 was opened.